Walgreens Shopping Experience Modernization

 The Design Process

-As UX design manager on the project, I co-led a series of collaborative brainstorming sessions with stakeholders in Product Management, Merchandising, Marketing, Engineering, Fulfillment, Operations, and SEO using the Google Design Sprint methodology, which prioritizes rapid ideation and speed to market.
 In one week, my team and I gathered feedback and ideas from all stakeholders, conducted a rapid but thorough competitive analysis and used a combination of qualitative input from user surveys and quantitative data from Adobe Analytics to try and identify why those two pages were underperforming, and what could be done to resolve the issues.

 We created a Miro board to facilitate ideation with cross-functional stakeholders and analyze competitor's Product Details pages